 We drove past the Riversleight Fossils area, but we had a guided tour booked for the next day.

-We stayed three amazing, full of activities days in Lawn Hill National Park.
-We regretted we did not have time as it is a one of a kind place.
+We stayed for three amazing, activity-packed days in Lawn Hill National Park and regretted that we didn’t have more time to spend in this one-of-a-kind place.

-The most unique feature of Lawn Hill Gorge is that you can swim in deep, crystal clear water, with freshwater crocodiles in a distance, go canyoning inside the big gorge walls and go hiking with beautiful views.
+The most unique feature of Lawn Hill Gorge is that you can swim in its deep, crystal clear waters while keeping a safe distance from freshwater crocodiles, go canyoning within the gorge’s towering walls, and hike through stunning scenery.